The Local Area – Things to do

 You are welcome to join visits and afternoon excursions in our air conditioned mini-bus.
 The programme changes depending on the season, the courses, and local events.
 Here is an idea of the places we might visit.

 Château of La Rochefoucauld

 Visit the Ducal Château that L’Age Baston, swore fealty to.
 Home to the long line of Dukes one of whom (Francois 6th) was the author of a world famous collection of bitter, cynical and misanthropic maxims.
 See the Medieval kitchens, the solid 14th Century square keep, fairytale style turrets, renaissance galleries and the superb, swirling Da Vinci staircase.
-In town the shops, squares, bars, Cloisters and the Collegiale Church, are all worth a look.
-There are several purveyors of fine artisinale Chocolate plus all the usual cafes and an unusually large number of bakers and patisseries.
-Click here for more information.

 There are lots to choose from and they all offer tastings.
 Before or after your tour, you can explore the town of Cognac, especially the old town with it’s narrow streets lined with medieval timber framed houses and handsome 16th century mansions that were once home to wealthy merchants.
 Sometimes we leave aside the big Cognac houses in favour of one of the small artisan producers where you get a more intimate look into the mysterious alchemy of making Cognac.